 FOR SALE AND RECENT UPDATES

-Should have about 25 kids this winter, Feb./Mar 2014.
-We will be selling some breeding age does when the kids wean and Pongo our black and white herd sire is for sale now.
-Check out our tabs related to goats for sale in March 2014.
+Check out our tabs related to goats for sale in March through June 2014 for updates on kids as they grow and new animals.
 We have catagorized them, to make it easier for you to look for the type of goat you are interested in.
-All goats sold have health records, birth weights, and 90 day weighs.
+All goats sold have birth weights, and 90 day weighs.
 Some have 180 day weights if not sold by then.
-All CDT shots, a scrapie tag and will be microchiped.
+All will have CDT shots, a scrapie tag and will be microchiped.
 Most all kids are handled daily to assure they are tame and easy to handle in the future.

 We are Animal Welfare Approved and had a first annual audit.
 All went well, so we will continute to use the seal.
 This takes alot of time and paperwork but I anticipate it will be worth it.
 It also lets others know we meet very high standards on a consistent basis.

 I am very proud of our link page on our website.
 We have linked sites that relate to kikos, goat health, farm supply stores, 4-H, extension offices, shows and conferences.
 You can actually come to our site and search all over the internet related to goats, without leaving our site.
 If you have a suggestion of further links that would be helpful to others, email me and we will try to get them linked.